monlovesmango/ligo/README.md

 ```

 # delete saved data
-to delete timeseries data that has been saved delete the file `src/data.txt`
+to delete timeseries data that has been saved delete the files in `data` directory